-- Kal’ish 1313 W Wilson Ave Serving up delicious vegan dishes, Kal’ish also has yummy bakery treats and grab n’ go section with salads, wraps, and pastas.
-Fan favourites include the Mama’s Nachos and Uptown Reuben.
+- Kal’ish 1313 W Wilson Ave Serving up delicious vegan dishes, Kal’ish also has yummy bakery treats and a grab n’ go section with salads, wraps, and pastas.
+Fan favourites include Mama’s Nachos and the Uptown Reuben.
 Both vegetarians and meat-eaters alike will find something tasty and enjoy the outdoor patio if weather permits.

 - Wabi Sabi Rotary 4521 N Sheridan Rd – One of the few rotary sushi places in Chicago, and this one is a family run operation.
 Come hungry and for the all-you-can-eat option to take a taste of everything from sushi rolls, appetizers, and even ramen!

 - Demera 4801 N Broadway St – Award winning Ethiopian food, perfect spot to share a rich and flavourful meal with friends.

 - Fat Cat 4840 N Broadway – Neighborhood staple with pub fare, games, and great music.
 It’s proximity to music venues makes it an easy choice for pre-show or after-show drinks.
 The menu has all comfort food staples like pork belly poutine, crispy mac and cheese bites, stacked burgers, and many more mouth-watering treats.